consumer-reports-innovation-lab/data-rights-protocol/data-rights-protocol.md

 If the validation failed, the Privacy Infrastructure Provider SHALL return an `HTTP 403 Forbidden` response with no response body.
 The Authorized Agent and Privacy Infrastructure Provider SHOULD resolve this issue out of band utilizing the Technical Contact Address in the Data Rights Network Directory [xxx: current unspecified, landing in 0.8 or 0.9]

-Privacy Infrastructure Providers SHOULD store the `agent-id` alongside these tokens when they are generated to ensure that the key which an Exercise request was signed with can be intuited using the presented Bearer token.
-[XXX maybe better in 3.07]

 ## 3.0 Data Schemas

 These Schemas are referenced in Section 2 outlining the HTTP endpoints and their semantics.